ForEvolve/forevolve.github.io/_posts/en/2017-10-02-design-patterns-web-api-service-and-repository-part-11.md

 ---
-title:  "Design Patterns: Asp.Net Core Web API, services, and repositories"
+title: 'Design Patterns: Asp.Net Core Web API, services, and repositories'
-subtitle: "Part 11: Integration testing"
+subtitle: 'Part 11: Integration testing'
 date: 2017-10-02 00:00:00 -0500
-post-img: "//cdn.forevolve.com/blog/images/articles-header/2017-07-00-asp-net-core-design-patterns.png"
+post-img: '//cdn.forevolve.com/blog/images/articles-header/2017-07-00-asp-net-core-design-patterns.png'
 lang: en
 categories: en/articles
 tags:
     - Design Patterns
     - Asp.Net Core
     - Web API
     - C#
     - Integration Test
     - XUnit
     - Azure
     - Azure Table Storage
     - ForEvolve Framework
 proficiency-level: Intermediate
 ---

 In the previous article, we completed the last piece of the Ninja API.
 In this article, we will glue all of these pieces together by:

 -   Creating integration tests to integrate the Ninja subsystem confidently
 -   Connecting the Ninja API to Azure Table Storage
 -   Leveraging the new Asp.Net Core 2.0 default configuration<!--more-->

 [Skip the shared part](#integration-of-the-ninja)

 {% include design-patterns-web-api-service-and-repository/series.md %}

 ## Integration of the Ninja

 We now have a fully unit tested Ninja sub-system but, we still need to integrate it together if we want it to work.

 ---